Zhuge Liang's Northern Expeditions: Second expedition

 In the winter of 228–229, Zhuge Liang launched the second Northern Expedition and led Shu forces to attack the Wei fortress at Chencang via San Pass.
 When he showed up at Chencang, he was surprised to see that it was much more heavily fortified and well-defended than he expected.
 That was because after the first Northern Expedition, the Wei general Cao Zhen had predicted that Shu forces would attack Chencang the next time, so he put Hao Zhao in charge of defending Chencang and strengthening its defences.

 Zhuge Liang first ordered his troops to surround Chencang, then sent Jin Xiang (靳詳), an old friend of Hao Zhao, to persuade Hao Zhao to surrender.
 Hao Zhao refused twice.
 Although Hao Zhao had only 1,000 men with him to defend Chencang, he successfully held his ground against the Shu forces.
 During the 20-day-long siege of Chencang, Zhuge Liang used an array of tactics to attack the fortress – siege ladders, battering rams, siege towers and tunnels – but Hao Zhao successfully countered each of them in turn.
 Upon learning that Wei reinforcements were approaching Chencang, Zhuge Liang immediately pulled back all his troops and returned to Hanzhong.
 A Wei officer, Wang Shuang, led his men to attack the retreating Shu forces, but was killed in an ambush.

 Third expedition

 In the spring of 229, Zhuge Liang launched the third Northern Expedition and ordered Chen Shi to lead Shu forces to attack the Wei-controlled Wudu (武都) and Yinping (陰平) commanderies.
 The Wei general Guo Huai led his troops to resist Chen Shi.
 He retreated after Zhuge Liang led a Shu army to Jianwei (建威; in present-day Longnan, Gansu).
 The Shu forces then conquered Wudu and Yinping commanderies.

 When Zhuge Liang returned from the campaign, the Shu emperor Liu Shan issued an imperial decree to congratulate him on his successes in defeating Wang Shuang during the second Northern Expedition, forcing Guo Huai to flee, winning back the trust of the local tribes and capturing Wudu and Yinping commanderies during the third Northern Expedition.
 He also restored Zhuge Liang to the position of Imperial Chancellor (丞相).

+Ziwu Campaign

+In August 230, Cao Zhen led an army from Chang'an to attack Shu via the Ziwu Valley (子午谷).
+At the same time, another Wei army led by Sima Yi, acting on Cao Rui's order, advanced towards Shu from Jing Province by sailing along the Han River.
+The rendezvous point for Cao Zhen and Sima Yi's armies was at Nanzheng County (南鄭縣; in present-day Hanzhong, Shaanxi).
+Other Wei armies also prepared to attack Shu from the Xie Valley (斜谷) or Wuwei Commandery.